-With so many financial terms to master, it can be difficult to learn them alone.
+With so many financial terms to master, our debt counselors know it can be difficult to learn them alone.
 In an effort to help, ACCC is here to explain even more financial terms.

 Financial Terms Explained Part 2